-Building muscle through yoga works through the same principle, but it's a little more complicated in practice.
-In yoga, the weight we're lifting is our body, and you probably don't want to be adding 10lbs to it each week either..
+Building muscle through yoga works through the same principle, but it’s a little more complicated in practice.
+Sadly, it’s not as easy as just adding plates to a bar.
+In yoga, the weight we’re lifting is our body, and you probably don’t want to be adding 10lbs to it each week..

 So how do we use progressive overload in yoga?

-For example, if you're looking to build muscle in your arms and shoulders, Chaturanga is a strong pose to practice.
-Depending on your current level of strength, there's a Chaturanga variation you can start from:
+For example, if you’re looking to build muscle in your arms and shoulders, Chaturanga is a great pose to practice.
+Depending on your current level of strength, there’s a Chaturanga variation for you.

 The driving force of this process is the tension that your muscles are undergoing.

-When you're approaching your last rep and your muscles are bulging and screaming at you to stop.
-That's metabolic stress.
-It's caused by the accumulation of waste metabolites in the muscle from exercise.
+That feeling when you’re approaching your last rep and your muscles are bulging and screaming at you to stop.
+That’s metabolic stress.

 Fortunately, the process has been shown to have a beneficial effect on muscle growth.

 The amount of metabolic stress you generate during a yoga practice is going to depend heavily on the kind of yoga you’re practicing.
 A vigorous Ashtanga or Vinyasa flow class will have your muscles burning in no time, whereas a gentle Yin class will have the opposite effect.